 Present geo-political and economic issues are major concerns.
-On geo-political front, war between Russia and Ukraine has disrupted Global supply chain system and Chinese aggression in South China Sea and Taiwan in recent times adding fuel to already critical geopolitical issues.
-These are adversely affecting the global economic growth.
-On the economic front, inflationary trends in Europe and US are a matter of concern, however in recent months inflation in US reflected easing trends.
+On geo-political front, Russia - Ukraine and Israel - Palestine has disrupted Global supply chain system and recent aggression between Israel and Iran and turmoil in Bangladesh coupled with Chinese aggression is adding fuel to already critical geo-political situation.
+These are adversely affecting the global economic growth and would also lead to exchange fluctuations.
+On the economic front, recessionary trends in Europe and inflation in US are a matter of concern, however in recent months inflation in US reflected easing trends.
+Besides, these Election in US and other Countries would also pose hurdle to economic activities.